manpreet-rai/image-convert/README.md

 # imgconvert
-An open source tool for image format conversion based on Python 3
+An open source tool for image format conversion based on Python 3.
+Converts single file or all files of any specified type in a directory.

 ## Requirements
 * Python 3.8.5 or later